London in one day is an ambitious itinerary, but if that’s all you have, we’ve got you covered with a few options and some money-saving tips.

 If you are not opting for the early access tour, you will want to arrive by 9am when the Tower of London officially opens for the day.

-As the Tower of London is one of the most popular places to visit in the city, if you are attempting London in a day, you will want to either use your London Pass or reserve a skip-the-line entrance ticket here.
+As the Tower of London is one of the most popular places to visit in the city, if you are attempting London in a day, you will want to either use your London Pass or reserve an entrance ticket here.
 It will get you into the tower, the grounds and the Crown Jewels but does not include a tour.

 3. St Paul’s Cathedral, Millennium Bridge, and Globe Theatre (OR Tate Modern)